Husainiya/Task-Reminder-App---Kotlin/README.md

-# Task Reminder App
+# Task Reminder App - Kotlin

 ## Overview
 This is a Kotlin-based Task Reminder application designed to help users efficiently manage their daily tasks.
 Developed in Android Studio, the app includes functionalities such as task reminders, an alarm feature, and a stopwatch.
-It utilizes SharedPreferences for data persistence, ensuring that user preferences and task data are saved locally.
+It utilizes **Room Database** for data persistence, ensuring that user tasks and preferences are saved locally in a structured and reliable manner.

 ---

 ## Features

-### 1. Alarm Functionality
+### 1. Alarm Functionality ⏰
 - Set alarms to remind you of specific tasks at a chosen time.
-- Customize alarm tones and vibration settings.
+- Customize alarm tones and vibration settings for a personalized experience.

-### 2. Task Reminder List
+### 2. Task Reminder List 📋
 - Add, edit, and delete tasks with ease.
-- View all tasks in a simple and user-friendly list interface.
+- View all tasks in a user-friendly list interface.
 - Mark tasks as completed when done.

-### 3. Stopwatch
+### 3. Stopwatch ⏱️
 - A built-in stopwatch to time activities or measure task durations.
 - Start, pause, and reset the stopwatch as needed.